 In the Southern countryside, we can easily see the image of incense burners and candlesticks placed in the most solemn place on the family altar.
 Depending on the economic situation of each family, the size and material of the incense burners are different.
 However, the common point is that they all show the respect of descendants to the deceased.

 The bronze incense burner set is exquisitely crafted.
-The motifs vary from place to place, but the lid usually has a unicorn.
+The designs vary from place to place, but the lid usually has a unicorn shape.
 The bronze incense burner set usually comes with a pair of candlesticks or a small incense burner.

 There are bronze incense burners that have been passed down for many generations and are considered "treasures" by the homeowner.

-Mr. Do Van Nghiep, Ly Van Lam commune, Ca Mau city, said that at the end of the year, children in the family often take the incense burners down to clean, usually with rice husks and soap, some people soak the incense burners in alcohol to make them shiny.
+Mr. Do Van Nghiep, Ly Van Lam commune, Ca Mau city, said that at the end of the year, children in the family often take the incense burners down to clean them, usually with rice husks and soap.
+Some people soak the incense burners in rice wine to make them shiny.

-Because he did not want the incense burner to corrode, Mr. Nguyen Thai Thuan chose to clean it at home.
+Because he did not want the incense burner to be corroded, Mr. Nguyen Thai Thuan chose to clean it at home.

 No matter how, cleaning the incense burner for Tet always has a sacred meaning every spring.
 It not only helps to make the house more tidy, but also preserves a long-standing tradition in the Southern land.